-- Read only option will be grayed out in ehtml5 based JAVA removable media. - Floppy emulation is not supported in ehtml5 plugin. - 4.
-Select Read-only to map writable devices as read-only.
+(i) NOTE: Floppy emulation is not supported in ehtml5 plugin.

+4. Select Read-only to map writable devices as read-only.

 For CD/DVD devices, this option is enabled by default and you cannot disable it.

 (i) NOTE: The ISO and IMG files map as read-only files if you map these files by using the HTML5 virtual console.